therealdealbaker007/Robotics_Innovation_Website/README.md

 # ROBOTICS INNOVATION

 ## About
+  A portfolio website made with HTML, CSS and sass for styling and animations and javascript for functionality.
-  A portfolio website for a group of robotics and AI engineers in Africa showcasing their projects, their skills, address and socials with a means of getting in touch with them via email.
+  It's a website for a group of robotics and AI engineers in Africa showcasing their projects, their skills, address and socials with a means of getting in touch with them via email.

 ## This repository contains:
 * A README.md file.